 Nicole Van den Eijnde

 I’m a writer, editor, researcher, events producer – professionally I do a bit of everything!
 I’m also a Mum and a human being concerned with how fellow human beings made homeless by war and poverty are facing perilous conditions trying to find a new life.
-I’m on the final stretch of an MSc in Sustainability and Responsibility, which is helping me navigate towards the work I care more deeply about.
+I have completed an MSc in Sustainability and Responsibility, which is helping me navigate towards the work I care more deeply about.
 This is how I came to be involved in the Starfish Project.